 This Australian-based company provides upstream services to many of the country’s leading energy and resource industries.
 Their quickly growing network is distributed across 15-20 remote sites.
 When the company faced the dual problems of swiftly deploying job sites in remote areas and segregating its core network infrastructure from its branch offices, they turned to VMware partner Coevolve.

 Coevolve helps their clients adopt next-generation technologies such as SD-WAN, SASE, multi-cloud and collaboration solutions.
 With services in more than 78 countries, their client network encompasses more than 450 telcos and ISPs.

-MPC Kinetic was able to leverage SD-WAN technology to employ three virtual connections at each site, allowing the network traffic to be completely separated.
+MPC Kinetic was able to use SD-WAN technology to employ three virtual connections at each site, allowing the network traffic to be completely separated.

 Enabling total network control and automation